AplaProject/apla-docs-en/source/topics/script.rst

 * ``array`` - a simple array with numeric index starting from zero.
 * ``map`` - an associative array with string keys.

 When assigning and и retrieving array elements, index must be put in square brackets.
+Multiple indexes are not supported in arrays.
+For example, you cannot address an array element as *myarr[i][j]*.

 .. code:: js